holistic-web/maskify/README.md

 | **Firebase project** | maskify-f6f41            |

 ## Roadmap
-- firebase cloud function can get result from google vision api for photo
 - website can get result from firebase cloud function and add mask to image with default position
 - user can select from an array of masks
 - user can download / share final photo